 The Nitrogen Observation

-When I pressurize a new split system with nitrogen I like to feed it in the liquid line and watch the suction rise to make sure there are no restrictions in the system and to hopefully force any contaminants into the filter/drier or screen rather than the valve.
+When I pressurize a new split system with nitrogen, I like to feed it in the liquid line and watch the suction rise to ensure there are no restrictions in the system and, hopefully, to force any contaminants into the filter/drier or screen rather than the valve.

 Have you ever noticed that?
 Ever wonder why?

-Take a look at a PT chart and you will notice that the pressure that it “shuts off” at will often be right around the saturation temperature of the refrigerant the valve is designed for at the current indoor temperature.
+Take a look at a PT chart.
+You will notice that the pressure “shuts off” and will often be right around the saturation temperature of the refrigerant the valve is designed for at the current indoor temperature.

-This happens because the system is off and the bulb pressure (opening force) is at approximately the indoor temperature when the suction line is at around the indoor temperature.
+That happens because the system is off and because the bulb pressure (opening force) is at approximately the indoor temperature when the suction line is around the indoor temperature.

-Initially, the valve is wide open when the coil has no pressure because there is very little closing force exerted by the external equalizer.
-As you add pressure to the coil the force exerted by the external equalizer increases to the point until you get near that saturation pressure and WHAM the valve shuts.
+Initially, the valve is wide open when the coil has no pressure because the external equalizer exerts very little closing force.
+As you add pressure to the coil, the force exerted by the external equalizer increases to the point until you get near that saturation pressure—and WHAM—the valve shuts.

 Vacuum on the Suction Side

-When we first started advocating for pulling a vacuum with one hose on the suction side with the vacuum gauge on the liquid line there were many who thought it wouldn't work because of “hard shut off TXVs”.
+When we first started advocating for pulling a vacuum with one hose on the suction side with the vacuum gauge on the liquid line, many thought it wouldn't work because of “hard shut-off TXVs.”

-Now, this is true of closed solenoids or shut ELECTRONIC expansion valves but NOT of a non-bleed TXV… Why you might ask?
+That is true of closed solenoids or shut ELECTRONIC expansion valves but NOT of a non-bleed TXV.
+“Why?” you might ask.

 Think about the forces again.

-When we pull a vacuum we are DROPPING pressure, in this case on the suction line.
-When we decrease suction line pressure we are also decreasing the external equalizer force which closes the valve.
-When you decrease a closing force you open the valve further so pulling a vacuum in this way actually drives the valve open and we have shown time and time again that for residential new installs and changeouts it is a very effective method of pulling a deep vacuum.
+When we pull a vacuum, we are DROPPING pressure—in this case, on the suction line.
+When we decrease suction line pressure, we also decrease the external equalizer force, which closes the valve.
+When you decrease a closing force, you open the valve further, so pulling a vacuum in this way actually drives the valve open.
+We have shown time and time again that it is a very effective method of pulling a deep vacuum for residential new installs and changeouts.